ajhsu/chromecast-device-emulator/README.md

 <script src="//www.gstatic.com/cast/sdk/libs/mediaplayer/1.0.0/media_player.js"></script>
 ```

-Once you are loaded the script correctly, you should see these message from the console via remote debugging:
+Once you are placed the script tag correctly, you should see the following debug message in your console (via remote debugging):

 (If you don't know how to remote debug, see [how to remote debug](https://developers.google.com/cast/docs/debugging) on your cast device)